obsidian-community/obsidian-full-calendar/ARCHITECTURE.md

 ## Codemap

 Following the advice in [this blog post on architecture docs](https://matklad.github.io/2021/02/06/ARCHITECTURE.md.html), the following section will list out the main modules of the code without linking out to specific file locations that may quickly become stale.
-Please make use of code search and the TypeScript Language Server to click around and explore, with this map as your guide.
+Make use of code search and the TypeScript Language Server to jump around and explore the code, with this section as your guide.

+### `types`

+This module defines some common types used throughout the code.
+The most prevalent is `OFCEvent`, short for Obsidian Full Calendar Event, that specifies the intermediate representation all events in the plugin.
+Note that FullCalendar.io uses a different event format called `EventInput`, which you can read about [in their documentation](https://fullcalendar.io/docs/event-parsing).

+Translation between `OFCEvent` and `EventInput` is handled in `interop.ts`.
+Each `Calendar` subclass handles translation between its source format and `OFCEvent`.

+Objects can be validated as OFCEvents using `validateEvent()` .
+This function is used throughout the code to ensure that only valid events are present.

 ### `core`